RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 ## Announcement

+### 2025-10-01

+- v1.1.0-beta.1 beta version is now available with the in-app updater and translation upgrades.
+See the changelog below for details.
+- Add support for Mod: Stabilized BMP-1

 ### 2025-09-23

 - v1.0.1 Version has been released!
 Fixed several minor issues, details are in the update log below.